dhruv-jethwani/E-learning-platform/README.md

 ## Overview

-Welcome to **[Your Project Name Here]**!
+Welcome to **Learnopath**!
 This is a simple yet functional e-learning platform template designed to facilitate online learning experiences.
 It allows users to browse courses, watch video content, and manage their learning progress.
 Built with a focus on simplicity and scalability for small to medium-sized educational content, this platform serves as a solid foundation for your online learning initiatives.

 ## Features